Chhet Sovanpanha: Best of the Best: Live Concert

 Best of the Best: Live Concert is a concert performed at the Cambodian National Stadium by all the present Cambodian singers from RHM.
 This occurs annually and is known to have started since 2004.
 Chhet Sovan Panha is one of the main performers in this concert.

 Current

 Chhet Sovanpanha toured Malaysia in 2008 and 2009.
 She toured Australia in March and April 2010, where she performed at several concert events and also shot a music video there.
-Currently, she is touring France and Switzerland with label mates, Nop Bayyareth and Pich Sophea.